xamarin/urho/Nuget/Desktop/UrhoSharpReadme.txt

-Use the following code snippet in order to show a game:
+Use the following code snippet in order to run your game application:

+UrhoEngine.Init();
+new MyGame().Run();

+If you have some custom assets (built-in are not enough for you):

 UrhoEngine.Init(pathToAssets);
-new MyGame().Run();
+new MyGame(new ApplicationOptions("Data")).Run();

 if pathToAssets is null - current directory will be used.
 The pathToAssets should contain "Data" folder with all your assets.